twisted/twisted/docs/development/ai-policy.rst

    own.
-However, I would rather not have this policy litigate every single harm of an enormously, overwhelmingly complex techno-economic industrial complex, or resort to personality-driven motivations, which is itself a massive project I am working on elsehwere and ought not to be directly relevant to Twisted.
+However, I would rather not have this policy litigate every single harm of an enormously, overwhelmingly complex techno-economic industrial complex, or resort to personality-driven motivations, which is itself a massive project I am working on elsewhere and ought not to be directly relevant to Twisted.

 Allowable Use